 Shoulder injuries often occur during a fall when your automatic response may be to put your arms in front of you to break your fall.
 The impact of the fall can travel through your arm and cause injury to your shoulder.
 Whether dislocation, bone fracture or sprained shoulder, it can cause damage.
 A broken collarbone is another common injury from falling.
 Some shoulder injuries may require a surgery, therefore, ensure you see a medical advice if you are experiencing pain.

-Another common winter sports injury, especially during skiing and snowboarding is lower back pain.
-The reason is its demand on your core strength.
+Another common winter sports injury, especially during skiing and snowboarding is lower back pain due to the demand on your core strength.
 Your lower back muscles can tire, spasm or strain after long hours on the slopes.
 Furthermore, sudden falls add to the risk of painful muscle spasm along the spine.
 These can sometimes be relieved by heat packs, although, do seek professional help if pain persists.
 Your physiotherapist may use sports massage or suggest pain stabilisation exercises to strengthen your back and abdominal muscles.
 Before venturing onto the slopes, remember to always thoroughly warm up your back muscles and remember to not overdo it.

 Amongst the most risky injuries during winter sports is injury to the head, face and neck.
 It is imperative to wear an appropriate ski helmet designed for skiing, not other sports.
 Common head injuries include whiplash and concussion.